hanmowang/ValorantTopDown/README.md

 if the game freezes press esc to exit and run the game again.

-Here is a demo of what the game looks like
+Here is a demo of what the game looks like: